nrw-digital/week-notes/en/updates/_posts/2024-11-22-week-notes.md

 + handle hazardous waste
 + register waste exemptions

 We’ve also tested the website using the Top Tasks approach.
-So, we certainly have no shortage of insights.
+So, we have no shortage of insights.
 They have helped us improve certain content and services so users can find, use and understand them.

 **Myth 3: The digital form builder doesn’t work**